naman22a/oops-4th-sem/README.md

 A. Design a program to generate first 10 terms of Fibonacci series.

 B. Find the factorial of a given number using Recursion.

+3. Find the average and sum of array of N numbers entered by user.
+4. Create a class to find out the Area and perimeter of rectangle.